Month 12, Day 2, Wednesday 5:30 p.m.

 Well, at least it wasn’t outright refusal.
 With persistence and cunning, he could get Siverling’s amity.
 Damien could be likable when he wanted to be.
+Even to people as insufferably rude as Sebastien Siverling.
 Perhaps a more direct overture of friendship was required.
 “You were practicing a battle spell, though I’m not sure I’ve seen that particular one before.
 If you have interest in dueling, both Rhett and I have some skill in that.
 His interest leans more toward competition, but I’ve received some of the same training our coppers get.
 I could pass along some useful tips, or help you hone your aim and footwork.”

 That seemed to catch Siverling’s interest.
 “Right, your family is in charge of the coppers.
 Have there been any updates on that case you were talking about before?”

 Damien suppressed a small smile.
 Perhaps it wasn’t the dueling Siverling was interested in, but the detective work, like Damien.
 Well, that made sense, as the job was both worthwhile and fascinating.
 “Yes, in fact.
 She made an appearance in a fight between two local gangs, though the circumstances behind the whole altercation are somewhat muddy.
 She injured several members of one group, but they were able to retreat when things became dire.
 Now, one would assume this meant she was allied with the second group in some way, but when the coppers arrived, they found her performing some sort of sacrificial blood ritual on one of them.”